NihaalManaf/tp/docs/DeveloperGuide.md

    * Cons:
       * More inconvenient for salespeople when they want to reset everyone's status (e.g. when starting a new sale)

-### Export Command Feature
+### Export Command

 #### Implementation

-The export command feature allows users to export the address book data in JSON format to the system clipboard.
+The export command allows users to export the address book data in JSON format to the system clipboard.
 It is implemented through the `ExportCommand` class and supported by two key interfaces:

 *   `ClipboardProvider` - For copying data to system clipboard.
 *   `FileSystemProvider` - For reading data from files.